pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-createdashboard-set8/01-introduction.md

 integration: [--]
 ---

-This guide will show you how to migrate a site that meets the following criteria to Drupal:latest
+This guide will show you how to migrate a site that meets the following criteria to the latest version of Drupal

 | <i class="fa fa-cloud"></i><br/> Current Host | <i class="fa fa-wrench"></i><br/> How Site Was Created <Popover title="Site Creation" content="What is the method you used to create the site?" /> | <i class="fa fa-exclamation-circle"></i><br/> Additional Requirements <Popover title="Additional Requirements" content="Any other features that must be in place, or that are desired." /> |
 |:---------------------------------------------:|:--------------------------------------------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|